 Prior to Deakin, Andrew was the Group Finance Director of a publicly listed holding company with a diverse set of investments and was responsible for restoring profitability and investor confidence.
 He has extensive experience in the mining industry as Chief Financial Officer of the Botswana operations of diamond mining company DeBeers.

 Andrew holds degrees in commerce and accounting and is a member of Chartered Accountants Australia and New Zealand.
 He has extensive experience operating on boards of directors both in an executive and non-executive capacity across a large range of businesses.
 He is currently a UNSW representative director on the UNSW Global Ltd Board.

-Ashley is responsible for supporting the growth of this Division and the successful delivery of the initiatives within this high-profile portfolio.
-Ashley also ensures engagement across the University on portfolio matters and represents the Division in internal and external forums.
-The role coordinates the finance, procurement, governance, reporting, customer experience, communications and operational services for the Division.
+Kristy is responsible for supporting the growth of the Division and the successful delivery of the initiatives within this high-profile portfolio.
+Kristy ensures engagement across the University on portfolio matters and represents the Division in internal and external forums.
+The role coordinates the finance, procurement, governance, reporting, customer experience, communications, and operational services for the Division.

 Chief Property Officer

 Executive Assistant: Belinda Kelly

 Prior to his appointment at UNSW, Tim’s expertise was honed in a variety of property settings.
 Most notably, Tim was head of development at Stockland (Australia’s largest diversified property group), responsible for the redevelopment of one of the country’s largest regional retail portfolios.